waveyy02/wavey/README.md

  ### Hi There, I'm Michał 👋
 I'm a 20 years old guy from Poland with passion to programming.

-🔭 I’m  working on expanding my skills on Front-End Development
+🔭 I’m  working on expanding my skills on Front-End Development and also Data Science

 🌱 I’m currently learning React and Vue